geduardo/Q-Snake-Qiskitcamp-Europe-2019/README.md

-# Qiskitcamp hackathon: Q-Snake
+# Qiskit Camp Europe 2019 Hackathon: Q-Snake

 ## Introduction
 In this project we have created a simple game based on the classical game of [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).
-Our work is written on python and qiskit (together with its reduced version "aether") and we use a programmable console called "Pew Pew".
-The game has different modes and is meant to be a very simple introduction to quantum programming with Qiskit and programming in general.
-Due to its simplicity its ideal to introduce Quantum Computing to High School students with zero background of programming or quantum mechanics, for example in the form of workshops.
+The project involves a combination of both python and qiskit (along with its reduced version, "aether") implemented on both software (via a simulator) and actual hardware (via a programmable console called the "Pew Pew").
+The various modes implemented serve to introduce certain quantum computing and quantum mechanics concepts to anyone interested in the field using both a combination of Qiskit and Python.
+More importantly, the project also serves as a venue for enthusiasts interested in learning how to code with Qiskit.

-The game has different modes:
+The following modes have been implemented:
 + Q-Python
 + Q-Python Plus
 + Q-Python Circuit